Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning

 \section{INTRODUCTION}

-As a safety-critical system, the autonomous driving system has evolved from a modular paradigm with distinct perception \cite{li2024bevformer}, prediction\cite{shi2022motion}, and planning \cite{lei2025cooperrisk} modules to an end-to-end framework \cite{hu2023planning, jiang2023vad, zheng2024genad}, eliminating error accumulation in the modular design and enabling joint optimization of the final planning performance.
+As a safety-critical system, the autonomous driving system has evolved from a modular paradigm with distinct perception, prediction, and planning modules to an end-to-end framework \cite{hu2023planning, zheng2024genad}, eliminating error accumulation in the modular design and enabling joint optimization of the final planning performance.
 Nevertheless, two major challenges persist: \textit{1) Occlusion and limited perception range inherent to single-vehicle systems}, and \textit{2) Black-box end-to-end framework that hinders the generation of safe and interpretable planning trajectories}.

 First, existing end-to-end autonomous driving paradigms mainly focus on single-vehicle systems \cite{liao2024diffusiondrive,weng2024drive}.
 Although error propagation between separate modules is mitigated by the end-to-end framework, these systems remain constrained by the limited perceptual range and perception noise in input data \cite{chen2024end}.
 Thus, multi-agent systems have gained prominence, which enable connected and automated vehicles (CAVs) and infrastructure units to share complementary information with Vehicle-to-Everything (V2X) communication.
 However, how to capture the spatiotemporal scenario representation and how to adopt it for diverse tasks become more intricate when scaling to multiple agents.
-While recent studies have investigated partial multi-agent end-to-end models, including joint detection-prediction \cite{zhou2024v2xpnp} or detection-tracking frameworks \cite{xu2025learning}, a comprehensive multi-agent end-to-end framework for final planning still requires further exploration.
+The modular paradigm remains the popular approach in cooperative driving \cite{lei2025cooperrisk, wang2025cmp}.
+While partial multi-agent end-to-end models have been investigated, including joint detection-prediction \cite{zhou2024v2xpnp} or detection-tracking frameworks \cite{xu2025learning}, a comprehensive multi-agent end-to-end framework for final planning still requires exploration.